Casehero

 Darden Restaurants: Serving Up the Future Case Answers

-1. What are the differences between each of the Darden Restaurants’ four supply chains?
+1. What are the differences between each of Darden Restaurants’ four supply chains?

 Darden Restaurants has four different supply chains that are functioning differently from one another.
 One chain deals with cutleries, the other with durable foods, and the third and fourth supply chains deal with fresh produce such as milk, fresh meat, and seafood (Darden’s Global Supply Chain, n.d.).

 The third chain is the fresh produce chain.
-This chain is achieved in a Business to Business (B2B) model.
+This chain is achieved in a business-to-business (B2B) model.
 The model is advantageous because of the singular agreements with suppliers, which leads to better quality assurance.
-One supplier alone will have less chances for opportunistic behaviors under a signed contract (Costantino, Nicola & Pellegrino, Roberta, 2010).
+One supplier alone will have fewer chances for opportunistic behaviors under a signed contract (Costantino, Nicola & Pellegrino, Roberta, 2010).

 Unlock Case Solution Now!